Here is a comprehensive breakdown of which reports give you the most meaningful sales insights.

 If you want to quickly view just a select few, click the boxes to the left of the customer code of the particular customers you’d like to see, and the charts will adjust accordingly.

-Customer Monthly Sales
+Monthly Customer Sales Report

 This report gives you valuable insight into how your sales by customer are doing compared to previous months and years.
 You can see (for example) how your March sales this year fared versus last year and use historical data to get an idea of when your customers will start to order more and when you might expect a bit of a lull.
 In the image below, if you were to scroll to the right, the table would show data all the way through December.